Biogen pays $900M to settle doctor kickback allegations

 “Biogen believes its intent and conduct was at all times lawful and appropriate and Biogen denies all allegations raised in this case,” the company’s statement said.

-The lawsuit alleged that from January 2009 through March 2014, Biogen paid physicians speaking fees, consulting fees and brought them meals that were actually kickbacks, to get them to prescribe Avonex, Tysabri and Tecfidera in violation of the Anti-Kickback Statute.
+The lawsuit alleged that from January 2009 through March 2014, Biogen paid physicians speaking fees, consulting fees and bought them meals that were actually kickbacks, to get them to prescribe Avonex, Tysabri and Tecfidera in violation of the Anti-Kickback Statute.

 “We thank Mr. Bawduniak for uncovering this behavior and bringing it to light,” Rollins said.
 “This matter is an important example of the vital role that whistleblowers and their attorneys can play in protecting our nation’s public health care programs.”